archywillhe/0a-Jekyll/_posts/2015-08-09-a-strange-little-thing-about-human-conscious-awareness-about-the-flow-of-time.md

 font:
 extraClasses:
 postType: dailylog
-title: "a strange little thing about the human conscious awareness about the flow of time"
+title: "A strange little thing about the human conscious awareness about the flow of time"
 metaTitle:
 metaDescription:
 publishedOn: